France Sapin 2 Act and anti-corruption compliance for SMEs of 100 to 499 employees in 2026: why anticipate the obligation

 Three options:

-- Internal channel managed by company.
+- Internal channel managed by the company (dedicated mailbox, intranet platform).

 - Specialised external platform (Whispli, WhistleB, Convercent).

-- External mandator (lawyer, independent accountant).
+- External mandator (lawyer, independent chartered accountant).

-5. AFA sanctions commission penalties#
+5. Penalties from the AFA sanctions commission#

 Corporate sanctions#